niekcandaele/feature-creep/Readme.md

 ### Authentication stack

 The authentication stack is a [AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) deployment of a Cognito user pool.
 We used Cognito because it provides us with instantly good authentication, allowing us to move faster wrt creating features.
+Cognito takes care of things like email verification, "forgot your password", ...

+Please note that deploying this requires a valid AWS account.
+For local evaluation, this might not be feasible in which case we recommend running the stack in development mode.

 ```sh
 # First you must install AWS credentials